aametwally/Halstead-Complexity-Measures/README.md

 ```
 gradle execute
 ```
-Then the program should ask you to enter the directory path that you wich to calculate the halstead complexity measures for.
-Once you provide a valid directory path, the program should return the 8 metrics of healsted complexity measures.
+Then the program should ask you to enter the directory absolute path that you wish to calculate the halstead complexity measures for.
+Once you provide a valid directory absolute path, the program should return the 8 metrics of healsted complexity measures.